scarnecchia/qa-mil-package/readme.md

 ![Screenshot of master branch dropdown menu with download button](resources/dropdown-menu3.PNG)

-#### Analytic Request Package Folder Structure
-* <b> docs:</b> is where specifications are saved; specifications provide details about the request's the parameters, as well as information about each analytic scenario that is represented in the input files
-* <b> dplocal:</b> is where datasets with patient identifiers are saved (For more information about Sentinel's privacy standards, please refer to [The Sentinel System Principles and Policies](https://www.sentinelinitiative.org/principles-and-policies-privacy).)
-* <b> inputfiles:</b> contains SAS datasets specific to the given analysis; and lookup files that were created by the Sentinel Operations Center
-* <b> msoc:</b> is where program results are saved
-* <b> sasprograms:</b> contains the file(s) to be executed

 ### Folder Structure

 - **docs**: Contains specifications which details QA MIL functionality and provides a description of the datasets output by the QA MIL Package into the `dplocal` and `msoc` folders
 - **dplocal**: is where datasets with patient identifiers are saved.
-For more information about Sentinel's privacy standards, please refer to **[The Sentinel System Principles and Policies](https://www.sentinelinitiative.org/principles-and-policies-privacy)**
+For more information about Sentinel's privacy standards, please refer to **[The Sentinel System Principles and Policies] (https://www.sentinelinitiative.org/about/principles-policies)**
 - **inputfiles**: is the subfolder containing all input files and lookup tables needed to execute a request.
 Input files contain information on what tables should be output and the type of analyses conducted on the variables in each table.
 - **msoc**: is where aggregated program results are saved
 - **sasprograms**: contains the file(s) to be executed